givenand/aws-kinesis-video-webrtc-workshop/workshop/content/5-alexa/_index.en.md

 pre = "<b>5. </b>"
 +++

-In this section of the workshop, you will learn how to incorporate your Amazon Kinesis Video Streams based WebRTC interaction with an Amazon Alexa based device.
+`TODO` In this section of the workshop, you will learn how to incorporate your Amazon Kinesis Video Streams based WebRTC interaction with an Amazon Alexa based device.